openseg-group/OCNet.pytorch/README.md

 </h2>

+Update on 2019/06/04.

+**We achieve 83.3116%+ on the lead board of Cityscapes based on single model HRNetV2 + OCR.**

 Update on 2019/05/27.

 **We strongly recommend you to star our new code base [openseg.pytorch](https://github.com/openseg-group/openseg.pytorch) and our approach achieves SOTA on all 6 benchmarks and outperforms all the previous approaches by more than 1%~2%.**